today you woke up

 AVA

 I am a queer-cis (she/ella) Xicana.
-A borderlands mestiza, a nepantlera, hecho de Nuevamexicana Norteña Xicanisma, of Indo-Hispaña-Mexicana and (re)sister herencia.
-I live between Seattle, Washington and New Mexico, the tierra sagrada of mis raíces.
+A nepantlera.
+A deeply rooted Nuevamexicana, Indo-Hispaña Norteña, a borderlands mestiza con herencia de Mexicana, Tlaxcalteca, Chichimeca, Tēpēhuanih herencia.
+I spend my time traversing between Seattle, Washington and New Mexico, the tierra sagrada of mis raíces.
 I live with invisible disability related to a chronic and progressive autoimmune illness and find my kin in queerly disabled and healing justice grounded community.
+I am an artist, a weaver, writer, poet, a chistosa, a land tender, food grower, an animal nurturer, a collective dreamer, a deep thinker, a water protector and healing justice luchadora.

-My own journey of healing continues, from complex trauma to medical and psychiatric abuse, and tending to the ways intergenerational and historical trauma has moved in my lineages, we are all journeying in our own ways and guided by our own wisdoms and connections.
-I take the work of my own healing and knowing my center and practicing my practices as critical as I take yours.
-Healing is a sacred space, a vulnerable space, that requires deep presence and intention, humility, and building trust with our practices.
-I honor this unique space and relationship of healing with care and in gratitude.
-I honor that showing up for you means I must continue to show up for me and be the practices, the values I hold and the words I speak.
-My cultural, somatic, and art practices keep me humble, centered and connected to this healing I believe so deeply in and the creative sometimes painful. also joyful, journeying it entails.
+My own journey of healing continues and is my commitment to myself and other beings.
+Healing from complex trauma, medical and psychiatric abuse, and tending to the ways intergenerational and historical trauma has moved in my lineages is not a linear or simple journey.
+We are all journeying in our own ways and are guided deeply by our own wisdoms and connections.
+I take the work of my own healing and knowing my center and practicing my practices, healing as ceremony, as seriously as I take yours.
+Healing is a sacred space, a vulnerable space, that requires deep presence and intention, humility, and building trust with each other and our practices.
+I honor this unique space and relationship of healing with care and move in gratitude. and intention.
+I honor that showing up for you means I must continue to show up for me and be the practices, the values, the learnings that I offer and the words I speak.
+My cultural, somatic, and expressive art practices keep me humble, curious, centered, and connected to this healing I believe so deeply in the creative sometimes painful. also joyful, journeying our healing entails.
+Every being is deserving of healing and care.

-Healing is not a by-pass of our lived realities.
+Healing cannot a by-pass of our lived realities.
 Our lives and present experiences shape us, our wounds, and also our healings.
-We hold contradiction and we can learn to embody what is means to move with this while finding and trusting our centers of wisdom, while tending hope as we grieve, cultivating joy with rest, and we can meet ourselves within our bodies, minds, and spirits, just where we are at, without judgement and with deep curiosity.
-A healing journey has the potential to hold us in our deepest humanity as we as we struggle, challenge, voice up, truth tell, deconstruct, de/internalize, contextualize, imagine, dream differently and “(re)right, (re)write, (re)rite” (Cutcha Risling Baldy).
+We hold contradiction and we can learn to embody what is means to move with this while finding and trusting our centers of wisdom, while tending hope as we grieve, cultivating joy with rest, and meeting ourselves within and attuned to our bodies, minds, and spirits, just where we are at, without judgement and with playful and inquisitive curiosity.
+A healing journey has the potential to hold us in our deepest humanity and relationality with other earth kin and each other, as we as we struggle, challenge, voice up, truth tell, deconstruct, de/internalize and resist pathology, contextualize, imagine, dream differently and “(re)right, (re)write, (re)rite” (Cutcha Risling Baldy).
 I believe in healing as our deepest and fiercest resistance to oppression, it is survivance, it is a way to continue healing for our cultural and community thrivance that moves beyond survival, that leaves evidence of our power, and works towards liberation in the practices of embodied reclamation, metamorphic transformation, (re)membering and (r)evolution.

 I am a fiercely politicized as a healer.
 This means we are holding healing in history and context.
 I am grounded in community wisdom and place my trust in the ever-evolving pluralvisions of our people and the earth.
 I practice generative practices that hold the sole intention to be for decolonial wellness.
 My work is Xicanx, Indigenous, and ecologies grounded, it is healing for liberation and you-oriented transformation.
 As a social justice worker and clinical activist, I have deep knowing of and do not believe in these systems that harm, only in their inevitable dismantling and new visions that will come of this.
 I view the healing journey as a birthright, an ancestral continuum; practices for individuals, connected to community, sacred, messy, complex, challenging, and beautiful, opening of the pathways towards both personal and collective transformative change.